 A student may repeat courses he previously failed or courses in which he did not earn the minimum grade required for graduation or his major.
 All grades earned by a student become a part of his permanent record and will show on any transcript issued by the College; however, the highest earned grade of repeated courses is used in computing the grade point average, and the credit hours are counted only once.
 A student's grade point average will improve providing the repeated grade is higher than the previous grade.
-If a student repeats a course at another college, the credits and grades earned on another campus will not be used in improving the student's academic record at PCC.
+Students cannot repeat a course taken at PCC at another college.

 No student may repeat a course more than twice.
 A student must secure the permission of the Registrar any time he repeats a course more than one time.
+Audited courses may not be taken a second time for credit toward a degree.